kokwoo/main/docs/Dev-Guide.md

 This guide aims to describe the design and implementation of Tempo.
 It will help you understand how Tempo works from a developer's point of view.

-We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.
+We have organised this guide in a top-down manner so that you can understand Tempo from the big picture before moving on to the more detailed sections.

 # Table of Contents